grrstavo/task-manager/README.md

    - Form validation occurs on both client and server side
    - Immediate feedback for validation errors
    - Submit button disabled until form is valid

+### Additional Rules
+1. Overdue tasks are visually highlighted
+2. Tasks can be deleted by users who have access to them

 ## 📝 License